Secondary Education Online Graduate Programs

 Students earning a graduate certificate may be required to pass required state licensure exams before or during enrollment, unless already completed during undergraduate coursework.
 Be sure to check with your school to make sure required criteria are met.

 Students may be encouraged, but not required, to complete accredited coursework.
 These programs follow a standardized national education curriculum that may be easily identified by employers when pursuing a career in education.

 The U. S. Department of Education and the Council for Higher Education Accreditation recognize the National Council for Accreditation of Teacher Education (NCATE) as a professional accrediting body for teacher preparation.
 The NCATE accredits schools, colleges, and departments of education in U.S. colleges and universities, as well as non-university entities that prepare educators for P-12 schools (chea.org).

 Why Choose an Online Secondary Education Degree Program?

-Online secondary education graduate programs may be a great choice for those with a busier schedule – and teachers seem to have a pretty busy schedule!
+Online secondary education graduate programs may be a good choice for those with a busier schedule.
 Courses may be accessed when it’s convenient to your lifestyle, creating a flexible program to earn your secondary education degree.
 In addition to making your own timetable, some other possible advantages of an online degree program could be: